Azure/azureml-examples/CONTRIBUTING.md

 ## Guidelines

-PRs to this repo are subject to review by the Azure Machine Learning team.
+Pull requests (PRs) to this repo require review and approval by the Azure Machine Learning (AML) team to merge.

 ### Rules